erix-yang/erix-yang.github.io/_posts/2022-9-14-kubeflow-beginner.md

 ---
 layout:       post
-title:        "Getting Started with BigQuery"
+title:        "Getting Started with Kubeflow"
 author:       "Eric"
 header-style: text
 catalog:      true
 tags:
+    - Kubeflow
-    - BigQuery
+    - Python
-    - Google
+    - Machine Learning
 ---

 > This is about how to learn Kubeflow in ML Task